-Maths No Problem is a high-quality scheme which supports the teaching of maths mastery.
-Pupils master topics before moving on leading to a greater conceptual understanding.
-Struggling learners will be fully supported through accessing concrete equipment and use of visual models to support understanding.
+White Rose Maths is a high-quality scheme which supports the teaching of maths mastery.
+Learners are fully supported through accessing concrete equipment and use of visual models to support understanding.
 Confident learners will be challenged through exposure to unfamiliar problems, development of reasoning skills and by exploring multiple ways to manipulate numbers and solve problems.

-Our curriculum is taught in subject topics with students returning to the same concepts over and over again gradually building and deepening understanding.
-Our curriculum is engineered to allow key concepts to be explored in a wide breadth of topics increasing pupils’ knowledge of the world.
-This is important in improving cultural capital (obtaining skills and knowledge which an individual can draw on to give them an advantage in social life).
+Our curriculum is engineered to allow key concepts to be explored in a wide breadth of topics which increase pupils’ knowledge of the world.
+This is important in improving cultural capital.

-Well-being is the state of being comfortable, healthy and happy.
-The physical, mental and emotional well-being of every pupil in our care is essential.
+The physical, mental and emotional wellbeing of every pupil in our care is essential in our school culture and the curriculum.
 Our established Jigsaw program delivers weekly high-quality PSHE sessions.
-Regularly, pupils learn about healthy eating, fitness and have an age appropriate understanding of healthy relationships.
-It is important to us that our children are confident in staying safe from abuse and exploitation, and they have an excellent understanding of how to stay safe online.
-We enhance our curriculum by writing our own lesson plans to address key areas associated with the location of our school and on-going changes in society.
-School council are proactive in promoting pupil well-being.
+Pupils learn about healthy eating and fitness and have an age appropriate understanding of healthy relationships.
+It is important to us that our children are confident in staying safe from abuse and exploitation, and they have an excellent understanding of how to stay safe in person and online.